Bevens Creek

 Stream in Carver and Sibley County, Minnesota, U.S.

 Bevens Creek is a stream in Carver and Sibley counties, in the U.S. state of Minnesota.
+It has a tributary, Silver Creek.

 Bevens Creek was named for an early settler.

+A dam used to exist along the creek, built in the 1950s.
+In 2014, the dam broke due to record rainfall.
+In 2022, the remains of the dam were demolished.